Are winter tires worth it? What Alberta drivers need to know

 Other steps to prepare for winter include having a trustworthy battery, antifreeze and good oil.

-— With files from Talia Ricci, Tony Tighe and David Boushy, Global News
+— With files from Talia Ricci, Tony Tighe, David Boushy and Adam Toy, Global News

 © 2017 Global News, a division of Corus Entertainment Inc.